jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 )
 ```

 The format is CSV.
-We skip 1 header line because we don't want to include the header as part of the dataset.
+We skip 1 header line because we don't want to include the header with column names as part of the dataset.

 </details>